-The administrative-accounting procedures are monitored constantly; toward this end, specific testing activities are planned and carried out in order to ensure that the controls called for in the administrative-accounting procedures, as well as any corrective measures, are carried out correctly by the corporate divisions.
-These evaluations include all the Group companies.
+The administrative-accounting procedures are monitored > Carefully monitored the business and any changes in constantly; toward this end, specific testing activities are the market in order to identify any new risks by working planned and carried out in order to ensure that the conclosely with the Company's Managers with Strategic Retrols called for in the administrative-accounting procedusponsibilities who meet at least twice a month; res, as well as any corrective measures, are carried out correctly by the corporate divisions.
+These evaluations > Actively participated in risk analysis and the relative include all the Group companies.